Secrets + Model Registration

 - if the alias has a linked secret, tries to resolve credentials at runtime

-- calls LiteLLM with the resolved model and credentials
+- calls the provider SDK with the resolved model and credentials

-- saves prompt/response artifacts and logs usage, latency, and cost metadata
+- saves prompt/response artifacts and logs usage and latency metadata

-For known providers such as OpenAI, Anthropic, Gemini, and similar providers, credential lookup is environment first:
+For built-in providers that require credentials (OpenAI, Anthropic, OpenRouter), credential lookup is environment first:

 - if the provider's env var is already set, Kitaru uses the environment